elfredoo/FitMindAI-frontend/README.md

 After adding items to the cart, the user can proceed to checkout, enter a shipping address, and securely pay using **Stripe** – one of the most secure and widely-used payment solutions in the industry.

 Users can also generate an invoice – a must-have feature for e-commerce platforms.

+### Seller Features in FitMindAI

+In **FitMindAI**, users can also become sellers and manage their own product offerings.
+They have access to a dedicated dashboard where they can:

+- add, edit, and remove their products,
+- manage inventory levels,
+- view sales statistics:
+  - revenue,
+  - number of products sold,
+  - popularity of individual items,
+- track orders and fulfillment status.

+This feature empowers sellers to independently control their business directly within the app, making sales management and growth easier.

+---

 ### 🛠 Tech Stack